Sesbania punicea

-Sesbania punicea (Spanish gold, rattlebox, or scarlet sesban) is an ornamental shrub with reddish-orange flowers.
+Sesbania punicea (Spanish gold, rattlebox, or scarlet sesban) is an ornamental shrub with reddish-orange flowers native to South America.
 It has deciduous leaves and grows to a height of 15 feet (4.5 m).
 This plant has a high demand for water, and thrives in swamps or wet areas.
 It requires a mildly acidic soil, with a pH between 6.1 and 6.5.

 Distribution

 The species is native to Brazil, Argentina, Paraguay and Uruguay.
 It has spread to other parts of South America and many coastal southern United States as well as to parts of Africa.
 Due to its high demand for water, this species is often found on marshy shorelines.
 It also forms dense thickets and thrives in disturbed areas.

 Taxonomy

 The genus Sesbania is within the larger family Fabaceae.
 The Fabaceae are divided into three subfamilies: